maikotrindade/maikotrindade.github.io/_posts/2023-07-02-integrate-android-app-with-erc20-token.markdown

 }`
 ```

 In this schema, we have defined a Query type that has a single field called token.
 The token field takes an id argument of type ID!, which means that it is a required field.
-The token field returns a Token type, which has several fields: id, name, symbol, totalSupply, and balanceOf.
-The balanceOf field takes an address argument of type `String!`, which means that it is a required field.
+The token field returns a Token type, which has several fields: `id`, `name`, `symbol`, `totalSupply`, and `balanceOf`.
+The `balanceOf` field takes an address argument of type `String!`, which means that it is a required field.

 **Step 3: Creating a GraphQL Resolver**
 A GraphQL resolver is a function that is called when a query is executed.
 The resolver is responsible for fetching the data for the query and returning it in the correct format.
 To create a GraphQL resolver for our app, we will use the graphql-tools library.